MathCodeLabHub/MathCodeLab.Level1/README.md

 # Welcome to MathCodeLab Level 1! 🚀

 Hey there, future programmer (and supportive parent/mentor)!
-This Level 1 repo holds the beginner-friendly curriculum: concepts, guided examples, puzzles, homework, answer keys, and workflow helpers.
+This Level 1 repo holds the beginner-friendly curriculum: concepts, guided examples, puzzles, homework, answer keys, workflow helpers, and assessment tools.

 ## Our Learning Path 🗺️